How to Choose a Capacity Planning Tool

 This kind of simplistic procedure can be effective enough to find potential candidates for consolidation.
 But it leaves way too much out of the equation to be solely responsible for consolidating important workloads.

-You need capacity planning software that understands the details of your server architecture, how your applications use of that architecture, and how workloads will interact when consolidated.
+You need capacity planning software that understands the details of your server architecture, how much your applications use of that architecture, and how workloads will interact when consolidated.

 Thankfully, automated predictive analytics have expanded capacity planning to your entire infrastructure.
 So you can do capacity planning on everything, not just your most important servers.
+Then the capacity planner can focus their time mitigating risk.

 Sometimes when people talk about a "model," they mean a description or diagram.
 That's not the kind of model we are talking about in this case.